Is It Safe to Travel to Uganda in 2026?

 Last updated: · Source: U.S. Department of State

-The U.S. State Department recommends reconsidering travel to Uganda due to elevated risks.
+The U.S. State Department advises against all travel to Uganda or parts of Uganda due to serious safety concerns.
 Key factors: crime, terrorism, civil_unrest.

 Uganda, officially the Republic of Uganda, is a landlocked country in East Africa.
 It is bordered to the east by Kenya, to the north by South Sudan, to the west by the Democratic Republic of the Congo, to the south-west by Rwanda, and to the south by Tanzania.